VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/archnew.md

 Alright, that should have made the partition, but it'll say "Linux Filesystem" on the right.
 We want this to be swap.
 With it highlighted, go over to "Type" and press enter.
 That'll bring up a big dialog, select "Linux Swap".

 Now, arrow down to your remaining free space and hit New.
 Leave it with all your remaining space.
 Press enter.
-This new partition should say Linux Filesystem, it should be at least 100GB in size, and conveniently, if we hover over it it sholud say at the bottom `Filesystem: BTRFS` - it's making a BTRFS file system on the partition for us.
+This new partition should say Linux Filesystem, it should be at least 100GB in size, and conveniently, if we hover over it should say at the bottom `Filesystem: BTRFS` - it's making a BTRFS file system on the partition for us.
 Sweet.

 Okay, that's done, we can now use the arrow keys to select "Write" and press enter.
 It'll warn you this is where shit can hit the fan.
 Type "yes" to say you want to do it, to which it should respond with "The partition table has been altered."